Power conferences: Position within college football and the FBS

 Compared to the G6 conferences, power conference schools have significantly higher revenue, due to television deals with major networks and streaming services.
 In 2022, the power conferences generated a combined $3.3 billion in revenue.
 College football games often draw strong television ratings, and, along with the NFL, college football was one of the few television properties to grow in live ratings between 2013 and 2023.
 In 2022, college football games between power conference teams made up five of the ten most-watched non-NFL sporting events among U.S. viewers.
 With 22.56 million viewers, the 2022 national championship game ranked as the most watched college football game of the year, and as the 33rd most-watched sporting event in the United States; only NFL games ranked higher.
-Almost every Power Four school has a home stadium capacity of at least 40,000, and the power conferences all had an average attendance of at least 46,000 in 2024.
-This compares to an FBS average attendance of just over 42,000 and Group of Six average attendance that ranged between 14,000 and 25,000 for each conference, with legacy Pac-12 members Oregon State and Washington State respectively averaging about 35,000 and 22,000.
+Almost every Power Four school has a home stadium capacity of at least 40,000, and the power conferences all had an average attendance of at least 48,000 in 2025.
+This compares to an FBS average attendance of just under 42,000 and Group of Six average attendance that ranged between 13,000 and just over 25,000 for each conference, with legacy Pac-12 members Oregon State and Washington State respectively averaging about 30,000 and 26,500.
 This revenue advantage allows Power Four conferences to pay higher salaries to coaches and invest in expensive athletic facilities and amenities.
 Although schools cannot directly pay student athletes, since 2021 school boosters and other third parties can pay student athletes for their name, image, and likeness (NIL) rights.
 Much of this NIL money goes to Power Four conference athletes, although numerous athletes from other conferences have also received NIL compensation.